Why It Works

 Less Expensive and Better Quality

-Online shopping has certainly made it easier to find, but with an often eye-popping price tag.
+Online shopping has certainly made pistachio paste easier to find, but it often has an eye-popping price tag.
 Even so, the quality and consistency can vary from one brand to the next, as many are unsweetened spreads, for a product closer to peanut butter than the thick, sweet almond paste we buy in tubes or tubs (usually a 1:1 blend of blanched almonds and sugar, with a little oil).

 For those of us longing to put a pistachio spin on classic recipes that call for almond paste, like frangipan or stollen, the answer is to DIY.
 All you need is a food processor to grind the nuts, and a little bit of time to spare as it's vital to blanch and peel the pistachios before use.